• Home

 4. Alternative course

-Should conditions at sea be deemed too dangerous as per the risk management plan, the alternative course will be paddled.
+Should conditions at sea be deemed too dangerous as per the risk management plan, the alternative course of 16kms will be paddled.
 This will be broadcast to the entrants immediately after the decision is made.

 5. Water Safety and First Aid